Elephant vs Hippo

 Can a tiger kill an elephant?

-Alone, a tiger could possibly kill a juvenile Asian elephant.
+Alone, a tiger could kill a juvenile Asian elephant.
 But elephants are so much larger than any of their surrounding predators that it is unlikely.

 Do crocodiles eat hippos?